Webkadabra/yii2-cms-module/README.md

 ],
 // ...
 ```

+Make sure you have create folder where module will look for template files.
+By default, it's `@app/views/cms-templates`

 (optional) Add module migrations folder to your console application config file (or main config file, if you're not using
 advanced application structure):